 Establishing development objectives across individuals, teams and departments allows leaders to clarify their short- and long-term business strategy, tracking progress towards the goals which matter the most.
 Development objectives can cover a wide variety of topics, from personal training and skills development to management, leadership and productivity.

 … And linking these to Personal Development Plans

-By crafting individual Personal Development Plans (PDPs) to the broader aims of the company, managers can ensure that each individual’s personal growth within the organization matches both their own skill set and the requirements of the company.
-Assessment of the strengths and weaknesses of an employee can be weighed up and the training required to address these issues can be provided, all while keeping their development aligned to the company’s core mission.
+By crafting individual Personal Development Plans (PDPs) to the broader aims of the company, managers can ensure that each individual’s personal growth within the organization matches both their own skillset and the requirements of the company.
+Assessment of the strengths and weaknesses of an employee can be weighed up and the training required to address these issues can be provided, all while keeping their development aligned with the company’s core mission.

 Identifying employee skill sets

-Performance management tools allow users to customize individuals and their roles, highlight skills gaps for targetted training, and bringing staff together with complimentary talents so that they can succeed in their goals.
+Performance management tools allow users to customize individuals and their roles, highlight skills gaps for targeted training, and bring staff together with complementary talents so that they can succeed in their goals.

 Using MS Teams for inductions and onboarding

 As well as being used to keep employees focused on the important conversations using Teams and associated channels, Microsoft Teams can also be used to create a smoother induction and onboarding process via the creation of Teams specifically to coordinate recruitment, induction and training.